Let me know if it happens to you as well:

 You see, whose is used to show belonging, responsibility or possession and it is one of those ‘wh’ words that start a question e.g. which, when and why etc.

-This possessive form of pronoun ‘who’ defines the noun that comes after it.
+This possessive form of the pronoun ‘who’ defines the noun that comes after it.
 So whose laptop means there is a link between ‘who’ behind the ‘whose’ and the laptop.
-So laptop belonged to ‘who’.
+So the laptop belonged to ‘who’.

 Since who is active, whose is the passive form of it.
 Who owns the laptop? is thus turned into whose laptop it is?